somerandomdev49/dcore/notes/world/assets.md

   - Make sure `Include UVs` is checked
 - TODO: Add more software, if needed.

+#### Exporting .gltf files

+TODO

 #### References/Suggestions file:

-A reference file contains the ids of assets that are used in the model, for example a texture, another mesh (e.g. a door), a sound (maybe).
+A reference file contains the ids of assets that are useful for the model.

 ##### The file's format: